kendfrey/ankifu/README.md

 # Ankifu

 Ankifu is an application for memorizing Go game records.
+Open it here: http://kendallfrey.com/ankifu/

 ![](ankifu.png)